-Specific Requirements Secondary Route Applicants must present a minimum of \$\pm48\$ to include the following: 1. \$\pm30\$ to \$\pm36\$ in the Major teaching area (as follows) 2. \$\pm90\$ to \$\pm18\$ in the Minor teaching area (see \$\frac{9}{5}\$.4.2) Note: If an applicant does not meet the \$\pm48\$ minimum in the major and minor teaching areas, then the \$\pm66\$ English Language Arts requirement and/or the \$\pm3\$ Computing requirement may be used to reach that level.
-Mathematics Major SII Mathematics or Science courses which involve the direct application of Mathematics (e.g., Physics).
-Music Major Successful completion of ★36 in MUSIC to include one year of Applied Music study on the principal instrument (MUSIC 124 or 125); one year of "common practice" harmony (MUSIC 155, 156); one year of Aural and Keyboard Skills (MUSIC 151); woodwind techniques: flute, oboe, bassoon, clarinet, saxophone (MUSIC 209, 211); brass techniques: trumpet, horn, trombone, euphonium, tuba (MUSIC 216, 217); percussion techniques: orchestral/concert band percussion instruments (MUSIC 220); choral techniques (MUSIC 230); conducting (MUSIC 315, and one of MUSIC 416, 417, or 431).
-Physical Education A minimum of ★36 in DAC, DANCE, PAC, or PEDS courses, including at least ★1.5 in each of the five activity dimensions: 1.
-Alternative Environments (this includes courses in outdoor education, canoeing, cross country skiing, downhill skiing, figure/power skating, indoor wall climbing, kayaking, skin/scuba diving and synchronized swimming) 2.
-Dance 3.
-Gymnastics 4.
-Games (this includes badminton, baseball, basketball, curling, fastball, field hockey, golf, ice hockey, raquetball, rugby, soccer, squash, team handball and volleyball) 5.
-Individual Activities (this includes resistance training, track and field, wrestling and yoga) Notes: (1) Aquatics competency required: PAC 110, Aquaquest 12 (White level) or YMCA Star 6.
-(2) CPR certification recommended.
-Physical Sciences Successful completion of ★12 in Physics; ★12 in Chemistry; ★9 in any Science courses; ★3 in Science, Technology and Society.
-Physics Successful completion of ★18 in Physics; ★15 in any Science courses; ★3 in Science, Technology and Society.
-Second Languages Major Cree, French, German, Italian, Japanese, Spanish, Ukrainian, Other Total of ★36: 1.
-Language: ★18 to ★24 or demonstrated proficiency 2.
-Linguistics: ★3 to ★9 3.
-Literature and Culture: ★3 to ★9 4.
-Culture: ★3 to ★9 Notes: (1) Exceptions may be granted to students who have lived for a substantial time in the culture of their selected language of study.
-(2) Students interested in studying Cree should consult the advisor in the Department of Secondary Education.
-Social Studies Major ★12 in Canadian Studies, including ★6 chosen from Canadian History and ★3 from Canadian Government ★9 in World Studies, including ★6 chosen from History ★9 in Cultural Studies chosen from Anthropology, Classics, History, Interdisciplinary Studies, Religious Studies, Sociology ★6 chosen from other Social Science disciplines
+plicants must present a minimum of ★48 to include the following: ★30 to ★36 in the Major teaching area (as follows) ★9 to ★18 in the Minor teaching area (see \$75.4.2) te: If an applicant does not meet the ★48 minimum in the major and minor teaching areas, then the ★6 English Language Arts ★9 to ★18 in the Minor teaching area (see §75.4.2) uirement and/or the ★3 Computing requirement may be used to reach that level. unement and/or the x3 computing requirement may be used to reach that level. ccessful completion of $\star$ 3 in Algebra; $\star$ 6 in Calculus; $\star$ 3 in Computing Science; $\star$ 3 in Geometry; $\star$ 3 in Statistics; $\star$ 18 in senior thematics or Science courses which involve the direct application of Mathematics (e.g., Physics). thematics of Science courses which involve the direct application of Mathematics (e.g., Physics). ccessful completion of ★36 in MUSIC to include one year of Applied Music study on the principal instrument (MUSIC 124 or i); one year of "common practice" harmony (MUSIC 155, 156); one year of Aural and Keyboard Skills (MUSIC 151); woodwind hiniques: flute, oboe, bassoon, clarinet, saxophone (MUSIC 209, 211); brass techniques: trumpet, horn, trombone, euphonium, a (MUSIC 216, 217); percussion techniques: orchestral/concert band percussion instruments (MUSIC 220); choral techniques USIC 230); conducting (MUSIC 315, and one of MUSIC 416, 417, or 431). inimum of ★36 in DAC, DANCE, PAC, or PEDS courses, including at least ★1.5 in each of the five activity dimensions: Alternative Environments (this includes courses in outdoor education, canoeing, cross country skiing, downhill skiing, figure/power skating, indoor wall climbing, kayaking, skin/scuba diving and synchronized swimming) Dance Gymnastics Games (this includes badminton, baseball, basketball, curling, fastball, field hockey, golf, ice hockey, raquetball, rugby, soccer, squash, team handball and volleyball) Individual Activities (this includes resistance training, track and field, wrestling and yoga) tes: Aquatics competency required: PAC 110, Aquaquest 12 (White level) or YMCA Star 6.
+CPR certification recommended. ccessful completion of ★12 in Physics; ★12 in Chemistry; ★9 in any Science courses; ★3 in Science, Technology and Society. ccessful completion of ★18 in Physics; ★15 in any Science courses; ★3 in Science, Technology and Society. al of ★36: Language: ★18 to ★24 or demonstrated proficiency Linguistics: ★3 to ★9 Literature and Culture: ★3 to ★9 Culture: ★3 to ★9 tes: Exceptions may be granted to students who have lived for a substantial time in the culture of their selected language of study.
+Students interested in studying Cree should consult the advisor in the Department of Secondary Education. ★12 in Canadian Studies, including ★6 chosen from Canadian History and ★3 from Canadian Government ★9 in World Studies, including ★6 chosen from History 9 in Cultural Studies chosen from Anthropology, Classics, History, Interdisciplinary Studies, Religious Studies, Sociology ★6 chosen from other Social Science disciplines